Anakim

 Joshua finally expelled the Anakim from the land, except for some who found a refuge in the Philistine cities of Gaza, Gath, and Ashdod.
 Thus, some scholars conclude that the Philistine giants such as Goliath whom David encountered (2 Samuel 21:15–22) were descendants of the Anakim.

 The Septuagint translation of Jeremiah 47:5 refers to the descendants of the Anakim mourning after the destruction of Gaza.

 The Egyptian Execration texts of the Middle Kingdom (c.
 2055–1650 BC) mention a list of political enemies in Canaan, and among this list are a group called the "ly Anaq" or people of Anaq.
 The three rulers of ly Anaq were Erum, Abiyamimu, and Akirum.
+It has also been argued that the Anakim are attested in the Ugaritic texts.